Biddinghuizen, The Netherlands

-Holland is a quite small country, but the Dutch have no reason to complain about their roller coasters.
-Toverland built great rides like Troy and Fēnix, Efteling opened the world’s most beautiful Dive Machine and Walibi Holland has been home to Goliath since 2002.
+Walibi Holland has been home to Goliath since 2002.
 This Intamin Mega Coaster has been a fan favourite since it opened.
 With over 1.2 kilometres of track, a height of 46 metres and a top speed of 105 km/h, it’s quite an impressive ride.
 Still, Goliath turns out to be a bit disappointing today.
-Don’t get me wrong: the first drop is fantastic, the ride offers some amazing airtime and that unique Stengel Dive is wonderful.
+Don’t get me wrong: the first drop is fantastic, the ride offers some amazing airtime and the Stengel Dive is wonderful.
 But unfortunately, the second part of the layout is a little forceless.
-Whereas Untamed literally keeps going to the final brake run, Goliath loses its pace much faster.
+Whereas Untamed literally keeps going until the final brake run, Goliath loses its pace much faster.
 I’d like to praise the ride’s crew for their incredibly fast dispatches, but one ride is enough for me today.

-I like coaster photography a lot.
-Unfortunately, it’s sometimes difficult to make good photos.
-Xpress – Platform 13, for example, is almost invisible from the park’s walkways.
-Taking photos from Goliath would be an option, but that would be against park regulations.
-That’s why I opted for a (less original) aerial photo taken from the Ferris wheel, on which you can see the ride’s black tracks.
-Fun fact: the layout is nearly identical to Rock ‘n’ Rollercoaster at the Disney Resorts in Paris and Orlando.
+Ever wondered how Rock ‘n’ Roller Coaster looks like in daylight?
+Xpress – Platform 13 provides the answer because it has an identical layout.
 This Dutch version isn’t themed to music, though.
 Platform 13 tells the story of a creepy, abandoned metro station.
 The walk-through towards the station is pretty amazing and the platform itself is nicely decorated as well.
 It’s just a shame that the actual ride isn’t themed at all.
 This dark theme begs for a total indoor experience with music and frightening effects.
 In reality, we end up riding a rather rough roller coaster in the open air.
 That doesn’t necessarily make Xpress a bad ride, but it feels like a missed opportunity to me.

-Walibi’s newest addition left me speechless, that much is clear.
 Untamed is probably Europe’s best amusement park novelty of the year: it’s simply awesome.
 But how awesome is Walibi Holland?
 Is this the Netherlands’ best day trip?
-Unfortunately not, if you ask me.
+Unfortunately it isn’t, in my opinion.
 And this may sound strange, but Untamed is partly responsible for that.
-Although Walibi Holland is trying to put itself on the map as a family-friendly destination, it remains a park for thrill seekers in the first place.
+Although Walibi Holland is trying to put itself on the map as a family-friendly destination, it primarily remains a park for thrill seekers.
 Five of its seven roller coasters feature inversions and the park’s only family roller coaster is just ridiculously small.
 I don’t want to claim that Robin Hood was an essential roller coaster for Walibi, but at least it aimed itself towards a broader audience.
-Since Robin Hood has been transformed into a thrill coaster, the water rides are the only remaining attractions which can be enjoyed by the whole family.
+Since Robin Hood has been transformed into a thrill coaster, the water rides are the only remaining attractions that can be enjoyed by the whole family.
 So is Walibi worth a visit?
 Yes, but only if you’re in search for spectacular roller coasters.